-The National Native American Bar Association (NNABA) will host its annual meeting on Sunday, April 16, 2023 at the Sandia Resort and Casino in Albuquerque, New Mexico.
-The meeting agenda, sponsor packets, and site to buy a ticket to the dinner can be accessed using the buttons below.
+The National Native American Bar Association (NNABA) will host its annual meeting on Wednesday, April 3rd 2024 at the Sandia Resort and Casino in Albuquerque, New Mexico.
+The meeting agenda, sponsorship opportunities, and site to buy a ticket to the dinner can be accessed using the buttons below.

 Nibwaakaawin (Ojibwe): wisdom and intelligence